- Feeling overwhelmed or exhausted these days with multiple conflicting responsibilities of work while holding space for your family?

 they immigrated to improve the life for their children, there is

 often a value of hard work to survive in the U.S., a notion that we “cannot afford to sit still.”
 Many have had to start from the beginning to build up economic stability.
 Generations have survived and learned to work harder to overcome adversities of discrimination and outright racism, as we are forever being seen as foreigners and not belonging to this country.
-The intergenerational mode of working hard and always on-the-go to stave off threats to survival, may have allowed us to achieve much success educationally and economically.
+The intergenerational mode of working hard and always on-the-go to stave off threats to survival, may have allowed us to achieve economic stability and advance educationally.
 It could also result in deeply-seated fight/flight sympathetic system being constantly activated in your brain and your body, which means your body and mind may actually unconsciously not feel safe to slow down.
 Such fight/flight (or even freeze) response may be exacerbated if you’ve experienced other trauma in your life (e.g., sexual harassment, not feeling safe when parents argue loudly or parents not being present when you were young).

 As a woman, there is often an added expectation to be caretakers of family members, to make sure everyone else is OK.
 It may be deeply ingrained to sacrifice self to take care of others.
 This may be more prevalent these days as we’re spending much more time at home with family members.
 And yet, at some point, we may start to realize that we are completely depleted, not able to think clearly, and we start to learn the hard way that our relationships suffer when we are not centered, not fully present, but are irritable all too often.